Companies from other member states of the EU or EEA signatory states may pursue a trade in Austria either

 The company must register its intended business with the district administrative authority (municipal authority of the city or office of the district commissioner) in whose judicial district the branch is located.

-When registering regulated trades, the submission of documented proof of competence is prescribed; this can also be done by means of diploma recognition.
+When registering regulated trades, the submission of a documented proof of competence is prescribed – this can also be done by means of diploma recognition.

 The respective Chamber of Commerce at the desired location offers an extensive service in this respect.